Click Here for Resource Page on Omar Shakir (HRW) Court Case

-On Tuesday, September 24, 2019, the Israeli Supreme Court, sitting as the High Court of Appeals, will hear the Human Rights Watch (HRW) “Israel/Palestine Director” Omar Shakir’s lawsuit against Israel.
-HRW is demanding that the Court overturn the Israeli Ministry of Interior decision against renewing Shakir’s work visa, because of his leading role in BDS campaigns against Israel.
+On Tuesday, September 24, 2019, the Israeli Supreme Court, sitting as the High Court of Appeals, heard the Human Rights Watch (HRW) “Israel/Palestine Director” Omar Shakir’s lawsuit against Israel.
+HRW demanded that the Court overturn the Israeli Ministry of Interior decision against renewing Shakir’s work visa, because of his leading role in BDS campaigns against Israel.
+On November 5, 2019, the Supreme Court rejected Shakir’s appeal and upheld the ruling of the Lower Court that his work visa will not be renewed.

 HRW, Shakir, and their NGO supporters (such as Amnesty International) have made a number of false and distorted claims in public statements and in documents submitted to the Israeli government and courts.